 - Not an everyday stroller – better for travel, tight spaces, and errands.

 Bottom Line: For $200 ($156 on sale), this stroller is perfect for narrow aisles and quick errands.
 Truth be told, this stroller is exactly as advertised: a convenience stroller.
 I don’t think it would be my go-to, every day stroller, but I love keeping it in the car.
 It’s also great for travel.
 Compared to the Kinderwagon Hop, it is lighter, less expensive, has better canopies, but is perhaps not as well made.
 The only other downside is that it can’t be used with young infants.

 Read the full review here.

-* I make a living through purchases from my partner sites, such as Amazon, Giggle (and more!).
+* I make a living through purchases from my partner sites, such as Amazon and others.
 Thanks for your support!